stevejbickley/arcbita-geek-seminars/README.md

 </table>

 ### Welcome to the ARC BITA Geek Seminars Knowledge Hub!
-_Last Updated: 22 August 2025 by Dr. Steve Bickley_
+_Last Updated: 6 September by Dr. Steve Bickley_

 This repository serves as the official knowledge hub for the ARC BITA Geek Seminar Series, a platform for sharing knowledge and insights on empirical research methods for behavioural insights and technology adoption.

+### Upcoming Seminar:

+Join us for our next Geek Seminar on “**Foundation Statistics and Econometrics - Descriptive statistics and distributions**”
+* Date: Wednesday 10 September
+* Time: 10.30am – 11.30am
+* Location: GP-Z730, Level 7, Z Block, Gardens Point Campus or via [Zoom](https://qut.zoom.us/j/82514015832?pwd=bVj44FDmsKZnY0OND0ym2qOk3kgMpy.1)

+---
 ### What this repo holds:
 * Schedule & sign-up (to be added)
 * Slides, code demos, and resources